Home>Graduate>Two-Year Master's Programmes at Sciences Po, International Graduate Procedure

 Find out the first steps (calendars, access your online student account, register, choose your courses, etc.) and check our page for international students.

-If your undergraduate degree was still in progress at the time you applied, you will be asked to provide a copy of your diploma by the time of your administrative registration (early spring or by the end of September at the latest).
+You will be asked to provide a copy of your bachelor diploma (or equivalent) by the time of your administrative registration (early spring or by the end of September at the latest).
 Should you fail to do so, our offer of admission will be revoked.

 We fully understand your disappointment and your wish to know more about the reasons for our decision.
 Here are some explanations why your application was unsuccessful.
 We do not provide for a waiting list.